 Small moments add up over time, eventually they become greater moments.Larry Catron

-Meditation is one of many forms of mental practice in which one deliberately practices relaxation, empathy, awareness, or focus.
+Meditation is a form of mental practice in which one deliberately practices relaxation, empathy, awareness, or focus.
 There are many types of meditation and many ways to practice meditating.
-In this article you will learn about the basic breathing meditation and two variations of this practice.
+In this article, you will learn about the basic breathing meditation and two variations of this practice.

 My first experience with breathing meditation was uncomfortable and restless.
 My back hurt.
 I could not stop thinking.
 I wanted to get up and do something.
 When you are used to going from task to task with something always entertaining your mind, breathing is difficult to focus on.